tus/tus.io/_content/faq.md

 ## Why is the protocol using custom headers?

-We have carefully investigated the use of existing headers such as Range and Content-Range, but unfortunately, they are defined in a way that makes them unsuitable for resumable file uploads.
+We have carefully investigated the use of existing headers such as `Range` and `Content-Range`, but unfortunately, they are defined in a way that makes them unsuitable for resumable file uploads.

-We also considered using existing PATCH payload formats such as [multipart/byteranges](http://greenbytes.de/tech/webdav/draft-ietf-httpbis-p5-range-latest.html#internet.media.type.multipart.byteranges), but unfortunately, the XHR2 [FormData interface](http://www.w3.org/TR/XMLHttpRequest/#interface-formdata) does not support custom headers for multipart parts, and the [send() method](http://www.w3.org/TR/XMLHttpRequest/#the-send-method) does not allow streaming arbitrary data without loading all of it into memory.
+We also considered using existing `PATCH` payload formats such as [multipart/byteranges](http://greenbytes.de/tech/webdav/draft-ietf-httpbis-p5-range-latest.html#internet.media.type.multipart.byteranges), but unfortunately, the XHR2 [FormData interface](http://www.w3.org/TR/XMLHttpRequest/#interface-formdata) does not support custom headers for multipart parts, and the [send() method](http://www.w3.org/TR/XMLHttpRequest/#the-send-method) does not allow streaming arbitrary data without loading all of it into memory.

 That being said, custom headers also allowed us to greatly simplify the client and server implementations, so we're quite happy with them.